ligdem/ligdem/manifest/en_chap2.md

 This approach allows combining the flexibility and responsiveness of liquid democracy with the necessity of stability and continuity for long-term projects.

 ##### 2.12 Equality of Voice and Influence
-**Criticism 1:** The most active and informed citizens could disproportionately accumulate vote delegations, leading to a concentration of power in the hands of a few influential individuals.
+**Critique 1:** The most active and informed citizens could disproportionately accumulate vote delegations, leading to a concentration of power in the hands of a few influential individuals.

 **Response 1:** It is indeed possible that the most active and informed citizens could accumulate a disproportionate number of vote delegations, potentially leading to a concentration of power in the hands of a few influential individuals.
 However, this situation is not necessarily problematic for several reasons: